tduplantis83/EventTrackerProject/README.md

 Built by:
 * [Travis Duplantis](https://github.com/tduplantis83)

-This was a week-long sprint use Agile Methodologies to exceed the minimum viable product for our midterm  [project requirements](https://github.com/VentusSynergy/MidtermProject/blob/master/Assignment.md).
+This was a week-long sprint use Agile Methodologies to exceed the minimum viable product for our midterm  [project requirements](https://github.com/tduplantis83/EventTrackerProject/blob/master/PROJECTREQUIREMENTS.md).

 ### Overview:

-This program is designed to be a full stack website application that creates, reads, updates and deletes user and recipe data from a database we built using MySQL Workbench and connecting with using Java Database Connectivity.
+This program is designed to be a simple event tracker, utilizing Spring Boot, Spring Data JPA, and RestAPI.
+As assigned, the project currently has no front-end.

 ### How to run:

-First, the user enters the index page.
-The user can choose to:
-* Register as a user
-* Login if already a user
-* Search recipes (logged in or not logged in)

-Demo Account:
-* Email: marthaStewart@gmail.com
-* Password: marthaStewart

-A logged in user can:
-* Update their profile
-* Deactivate their profile
-* Add or remove recipes to their favorites list
-* Rate and make a review comment about a recipe
-* Remove the recipe review that they have made
-* Add a new recipe
-* Update any recipe
-* Deactivate a recipe they have created

-The admin user can:
-* Remove a review even if they did not create the review
-* Remove any recipe even if they did not create the recipe

-Admin Account:
-* Email: admin@nom.com
-* Password: admin
+This application is not designed with any front-end.
+Instead, it must be run within the Spring Tool Suite IDE.
+Within the IDE, the user may run all JUnit 5 test cases.
+The user may also verify mappings function correctly by utilizing Postman.

 ### Technologies used:

-Java, Java Persistence API, Spring MVC & STS, Gradle, SQL, MySQL Workbench, HTML, CSS, Bootstrap, Apache, Tomcat, AWS, Atom, Git, GitHub, and Trello.
+Java, Java Persistence API, Spring MVC & STS, Gradle, SQL, MySQL Workbench, Atom, Git, GitHub, Spring Data JPA, Spring Boot, RestAPI, JSON, & Postman

 ### Topics implemented:

-Dynamic Web Applications using Spring MVC.

-Tomcat 8 on AWS EC2 Instance.

-JSP Standard Tag Library to generate HTML.

-CCS and Bootstrap to make it web and mobile-friendly.
+RestFul Services

+Spring Data JPA

+Data Serialization

+HTTP Request & Response Objects

 Object-Relational Mapping (ORM).